 Deep-fried finger foods generally with a beefy, gravy mixture inside.
 Dip it in mustard and enjoy.
 Pairs well with a nice cold beer.

 Eaten raw with pickles and onions.
 Those who want a milder taste should order it with bread.
 Get these fresh from street markets, street stands, or fish shops.

 Or a croquette sandwich.
 A croquette is basically a larger version of bitterballen.
 Eat them with a generous side of mustard between bread and you have a delicious (and addicting) quick meal.
 For an even quicker experience, you can order from coin-operated FEBO stores.

 Sweets / Snacks

 Two thin waffle cookies stuck together by either syrup (most common) or Nutella.
 You can find these made-to-order at Albert Cuyp street market, pre-made but daily fresh in bakeries, or pre-made and packaged in grocery stores and other small shops.

 The Dutch love their apple pie and so do I!
 Thicker, more apples, not as sweet as the American version, and served with a side of whipped cream.
 If I was forced to choose, my dessert of choice.

 Mini Dutch pancakes with melted butter and powdered sugar.
 Best when made-to-order from a vendor at a street market or a pancake restaurant.

-Give some (or all) of these a try and let me know what you think.
-Is there anything you tried in The Netherlands that is a must-add to this list?
+What do you think of this list?
+Give some (or all) of these a try and let me know your opinions!
+Is there anything you tried in The Netherlands (Amsterdam) that is a must-add to this list?
 Let me know!